 PressForward tests methods for aggregation, curation, and crediting of scholarly communication on the open web through our experimental publications.
 We also help scholarly communities from the natural sciences, social sciences, and humanities initiate or enhance their web-first publications.
 Potential editors interested in developing an experimental publication should fill out our questionnaire and then contact us.

 Digital Humanities Now takes the pulse of the digital humanities community, discerning which articles, blog posts, projects, tools, collections, and announcements are worthy of greater attention.
 Through a process of aggregation and editorial review, DHNow highlights the best scholarship—in whatever form—that drives the field of digital humanities field forward.
-(Edited by Joan Fragaszy Troyano, Sasha Hoffman, and Jeri Wieringa)
+(Edited by Lindsey Bestebreurtje, Sasha Hoffman, Amanda Morton, Lisa M. Rhody, Benjamin Schneider, Joan Fragaszy Troyano, Stephanie Westcott, and Jeri Wieringa)

 The Journal of Digital Humanities (ISSN 2165-6673) is a comprehensive, peer-reviewed, open access journal that features the best scholarship, tools, and conversations produced by the DH community in the previous quarter.
 The Journal provides three additional layers of evaluation, review, and editing to the pieces initially identified by DHNow.
-(Edited by Joan Fragaszy Troyano and Lisa M. Rhody)
+(Edited by Joan Fragaszy Troyano, Lisa M. Rhody, and Stephanie Westcott)

 Global Perspectives on Digital History provides a platform for the increasingly international, multi-lingual work of digital history to be shared, discussed, and used across national boundaries, allowing digital historians to submit, translate, curate, and comment upon new scholarship together.
 (Edited by Mills Kelly and Jan Hodel)